sonu-dops/Surveillance-Rover/README.md

 ---

-## 🚀 Future Improvements

 - [ ] Wi-Fi / MQTT telemetry from sensor box to dashboard
 - [ ] Live video streaming from gimbal-mounted camera
 - [ ] PID-based gimbal stabilization using MPU6050
 - [ ] Web-based remote control interface
-- [ ] SD card logging for GPS tracks and sensor data

----

-## 📄 License

-MIT License — feel free to use and modify for personal and educational projects.